End-to-End 4D Heart Mesh Recovery Across Full-Stack and Sparse Cardiac MRI: Abstract

 \section{Abstract}

-Reconstructing cardiac motion from cine CMR sequences is critical for diagnosis, prediction, and intervention.
-Existing methods rely on complete CMR stacks to infer full heart motion, limiting their utility in intra-procedural scenarios where only sparse observations are available.
-We present \net{}, the first end-to-end framework that unifies full 4D multi-structure heart mesh recovery from both offline full-stack acquisitions and intra-procedural sparse-slice observations.
-Our method leverages deep deformable tetrahedra, an explicit–implicit hybrid representation, to capture shape and motion in a coherent space shared across cardiac structures.
-It is initialized from high-quality pre-procedural or offline-acquired full stacks to build detailed, patient-specific heart meshes, which can then be updated using whatever slices are available, from full stacks down to a single slice.
-We further incorporate several key innovations: (i) an attentive mechanism for slice-adaptive 2D–3D feature assembly that dynamically integrates information from arbitrary numbers of slices at any position, combined with a distillation strategy from full-slice to sparse-slice settings to ensure accurate reconstruction under extreme sparsity; and (ii) a two-stage weakly supervised motion learning scheme requiring only keyframe (e.g., ED and ES) annotations.
-Trained and validated on three large public datasets and externally evaluated zero-shot on additional private interventional and public CMR datasets, \net{} achieves state-of-the-art accuracy and strong generalization in both pre- and intra-procedural settings.
+Reconstructing cardiac motion from CMR sequences is critical for diagnosis, prognosis, and intervention.
+Existing methods rely on complete CMR stacks to infer full heart motion, limiting their applicability during intervention when only sparse observations are available.
+We present \net{}, the first end-to-end framework for unified 4D heart mesh recovery from both offline full-stack and intra-procedural sparse-slice observations.
+Our method leverages deformable tetrahedra to capture shape and motion in a coherent space shared across cardiac structures.
+Before a procedure, it initializes detailed, patient-specific heart meshes from high-quality full stacks, which can then be updated using whatever slices can be obtained in real time, down to a single slice during the procedure. \net{} incorporates several key innovations: (i) an attentive slice-adaptive 2D–3D feature assembly mechanism that integrates information from arbitrary numbers of slices at any position; (ii) a distillation strategy to ensure accurate reconstruction under extreme sparsity; and (iii) a weakly supervised motion learning scheme requiring annotations only at keyframes, such as the end-diastolic and end-systolic phases.
+Trained and validated on three large public datasets, and evaluated on additional private interventional and public datasets without retraining, \net{} achieves state-of-the-art accuracy in both pre- and intra-procedural settings.
+Code and dataset is available at \url{https://github.com/Scalsol/TetHeart}.